athuras/tools/brains/README.md

-# Computation Neuroscience-Related projects and assigments
+# Computational Neuroscience-Related projects and assigments

 ## SYDE 556 - Simulating Neurobiological Systems
 I'm going to try to do all the assignments in Julia, we'll see how that goes.